Simmons–Tierney bet: Ongoing updates

 The price-per-barrel of crude oil was heavily scrutinized by oil industry watchers aware of this bet.
 Many peak oil websites made frequent reference to the Simmons–Tierney bet and some made daily tabulations and adjusted-for-inflation charts on the latest price-per-barrel.
 (The price-per-barrel of oil at the time of the bet—August 2005—was around $65.00.
 The price as of the initial publishing of this article—May 10, 2008—was $125.96; the record high of $147 in July 2008 was attributed by some to a weak U.S. dollar.)

-With the dramatic drop in demand and prices for many commodities in the economic crisis of 2008, the average per-barrel price for December 2008 reached a post-spike low of $40.88.
+With the dramatic drop in demand and prices for many commodities in the 2008 financial crisis, the average per-barrel price for December 2008 reached a post-spike low of $40.88.
 At the time, Simmons was asked by a reporter if he had any second thoughts about the wager and replied, "God, no. We bet on the average price in 2010.
 That’s an eternity from now."
 The price of oil steadily climbed back to an average of $78.33 for the month of January 2010.
 As of December 2018, the inflation adjusted price of oil has still not surpassed the July 2008 peak.

 Both Simmons and Tierney publicly availed their e-mail addresses with a formal and open invitation to anyone else in the general population who might like to make similar wagers.